 New College reserves the right to cancel the registration of students who fail to promptly meet their financial obligations to the College.
 Students may not use current year financial aid awards to pay delinquent account balances from a prior academic year.
 All delinquent balances must be paid in full prior to registering for the current term.

 New College of Florida offers eligible students with an alternative to paying the full amount of tuition, fees, housing and meal plans at the beginning of each term.
-The installment plans are two installments and are available for a $15 nonrefundable fee.
+There are four (4) installment plans to choose from and are available for a $15 nonrefundable fee.

 What charges can be included?